isuretpolos/AetherOnePi/README.md

 - 2021-05-16 Auto Broadcasting Mode
 - 2021-07-12 Binaural sounds when rate resonates during broadcast, some minor adjustments and improvements
 - 2021-07-14 Clinical symptoms comparing with the entire result (only for Clarke Materia Medica)
+- 2021-12-04 **Webcam** for hotbits integrated in AetherOnePi application

 # Resources
 ## Documentation